MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

 *Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

-You can follow the steps in this article to set up the Azure Command-Line Interface (CLI) to manage Azure Stack Development Kit (ASDK) resources from Linux, Mac, and Windows client platforms.
+Follow the steps in this article to set up the Azure Command-Line Interface (CLI) to manage Azure Stack Development Kit (ASDK) resources from Linux, Mac, and Windows client platforms.

 ## Prepare for Azure CLI

-If you are using the Azure Stack Development Kit, you will need the CA root certificate for Azure Stack to use Azure CLI on your development machine.
+If you're using the ASDK, you need the CA root certificate for Azure Stack to use Azure CLI on your development machine.
 You use the certificate to manage resources through the CLI.

- - **The Azure Stack CA root certificate** is required if you are using the CLI from a workstation outside the ASDK.
+ - **The Azure Stack CA root certificate** is required if you're using the CLI from a workstation outside the ASDK.

  - **The virtual machine aliases endpoint** provides an alias, like "UbuntuLTS" or "Win2012Datacenter," that references an image publisher, offer, SKU, and version as a single parameter when deploying VMs.